"Falconry is the taking of wild quarry with a trained raptor!"

 A LITTLE ABOUT THE HISTORY OF THE SPORT AND WESTERN SPORTING

-Falconry is the only currently practiced sport in which man cooperates with trained wild animals to procure wild game.
+Falconry is the only currently practiced sport in which man cooperates with trained wild animals to procure wild quarry.
 The history of falconry is believed to begin as long ago as 2000 B.C.
 During this long history, the essence of the sport has changed little.
-The raptor is gently conditioned to return to the falconer, and the falconer utilizes the natural instincts of the raptor to capture game.
+The raptor is gently conditioned to return to the falconer, and the falconer utilizes the natural instincts of the raptor to capture its quarry.

 A WORD OF CAUTION: (taken fromA Treatise of Modern Falconry, 1773 by James Campbell.)"PREVIOUS to the instructions I am to deliver concerning hawks, I shall briefly point out the qualities necessary in the person who is to manage them.
 He ought then to be of great strength to bear the fatigue of ascending hills, wading over rivers, pressing through thickets, and of surmounting the other difficulties that may lie in his way.
 Agility is also requisite, that he may be able to attend his hawks in their flight and serve them with game, while they are hanging over his head in the air in keen expectation of it.
 As they will often outfly his utmost speed, his voice should be full, clear, and loud, in order to be heard at a distance, and to bring them back to the destined scene of diversion.
 They demand great regularity in their food and exercises, and, that he may be seldom tempted to neglect it, he must be methodical and temperate in his way of living.
 His love of the sport must be very intense, to animate him to undergo, undaunted, the numberless inconveniences of attendance, weather, and soil, wherewith it is generally accompanied.
 This will make it his main pleasure to be always with his hawks, training them to obedience, correcting their faults, and consulting their health and beauty.
 To do these things effectually, he must understand their temper and constitution, and ought to possess much patience and mildness in the application of his knowledge.
 Hawks, under the management of a man thus qualified, will be always in good order for flying, exhibit the greatest boldness and address in chasing their prey, give the highest pleasure to the beholders of their motions, and do just honor to the skill and attention of their keeper."